Chapter 1 : Seven Still

 He went straight to his bedroom, casting his wand at the doorknob to lock it against any further interruptions his father might want to make.
 The bed he sat down on was the same one that had stood in his room since he was young.
 While some things might stay the same, not all did: Severus was greatly changed.
 His nerves tingling, he rolled back the sleeve of his robes and stared at the inky black skull that was tattooed on his skin.

-really happened, then—it was hard to separate what had been delusions caused by the pain of the Cruciatus Curse, and what had actually occurred in that room at Number Twelve, Grimmauld Place, or wherever they had really been.
-Now he could call himself a Death Eater, one of the Dark Lord’s trusted few.
+So it had really happened, then—it was hard to separate what had been delusions caused by the pain of the Cruciatus Curse, and what had actually occurred in that room at Number Twelve, Grimmauld Place, or wherever they had really been.
+Now, he could call himself a Death Eater, one of the Dark Lord’s trusted few.

 The days of humiliation by people like Potter and his friends were over.
 He was not eager to make the mistake of seeking revenge against Potter immediately.
-It would be too risky, as the Dark Lord now knew that he had handed Potter to him not with the intent of providing him a new servant, but of having someone else eliminate his enemy.
+It would be too risky.
+Thanks to Legilimency, the Dark Lord now knew that he had handed Potter to him for selfish reasons.
 Instead, he would wait.
 He could be patient, waiting for the timing to be right, waiting for the precise moment when he could take his revenge and still prove unwavering loyalty to his master...

-The days of his father scorning him, too, were over.
+He heard his father shouting downstairs, and his stomach turned.
 His mother was weak and afraid, but Severus was not.
 Tobias Snape would know soon enough the order of the world.
-Before long, when the Dark Lord’s aims were achieved, and wizards took to their rightful place of dominance, his father would have to rely on his son.
+Before long, when the Dark Lord’s aims were achieved, and wizards took to their rightful place, his father would have to rely on his son.
 Seeing him grovelling, pleading...that would be justice served for all the years of abuse.

 And they were all of them the same, Muggles.
-They could not help but look down on those who were different from them; their small minds could not comprehend anything beyond their trivial daily lives, and they rejected the unusual in fear of it.
-Wizards would no longer need to live in secrecy or fear of spurning, not once the Dark Lord was triumphant.
+They could not help but look down on those who were different from them; their small minds could not comprehend anything beyond the smallness of their lives, and they rejected the unusual in fear of it.
+Wizards would no longer need to live in secrecy, not once the Dark Lord was triumphant.

 Things were going to change.

-Author's Note: Yes, I know, two of these in one chapter. :P Anyway, this will be short.
-I just wanted to say that this story is NOT going to be in Snape's POV.
+Author's Note: I just wanted to say that this story is NOT going to be in Snape's POV.
 The next chapter jumps back to Lily & James.